martijnbentum/stress-miniature-succotash/notes/zij_zijn_words.md

-Selected Dutch zij and zijn words all zij words should be followed by word starting with n results on dutch common voice
+Selected Dutch zij (n = 28) and zijn (n = 50) words
+all zij words should be followed by word starting with consonant n model wav2vec2 xls-r 300m results on dutch common voice

 T-SNE plot on vowel ɛi for 'zij' and 'zijn' words for hs layer 11 - 19